Tarasova-AI/AI-annotation-framework/02_Taxonomy.md

-# Building Tagging Systems That Models Understand
+# Building tagging systems that models understand
 *A practical structure for scalable, interpretable annotation*

 ---